Current Courses

 ME 332 – Control Systems Theory Lecturer Spring Semesters 2022–Present – GTU

-The course covers mathematical modeling of mechanical, electrical, and electromechanical systems, focusing on transient response, steady-state error, stability, and control design using PID and Lag-Lead compensators.
+This course covers mathematical modeling of mechanical, electrical, and electromechanical systems, with emphasis on transient response, steady-state error, stability, and control design using PID and lag–lead compensators.

 #Undergraduate#Theoretical